dmschulman/dmschulman.github.io/_projects/mutable-instruments-anushri.md

 I decided to solve this problem myself a few years after building the project.
 The Anushri case design, as well as every other aspect of the project, is [free and open-source](https://github.com/pichenettes/anushri).
 A user on the [Mutable Instruments forum](https://forum.mutable-instruments.net/) had created their own version of the Anushri front panel which included the extra function labels I desired.
 Though I still felt their design lacked something.

-I decided to create [my own version of the case](https://github.com/dmschulman/anushri-case-design), including a full MIDI implementation chart (CC values) on the bottom, as well as a smattering wingding designs which were created as part of the original Mutable Instruments branding but never necessarily saw its way into any official projects.
+I decided to create [my own version of the case](https://github.com/dmschulman/anushri-case-design), including a full MIDI implementation chart (CC values) on the bottom, as well as a smattering of wingding designs which were created as part of the original Mutable Instruments branding but never necessarily saw its way into any official projects.
 I like the aesthetic a lot and wanted to cram as many on the case as possible.

 <figure>
   <a href="https://dmschulman.com/projects/img/anushri/mutable-instruments-anushri-build-28.jpg" title="The updated front panel includes references for each knob's function in the various modes on the Mutable Instruments Anushri" target="_blank">